ericjohns55/MatrixClock/README.md

 **Reload Config File**: If you made changes to a clock face in the configuration file, this allows you to reload it into the application without having to reboot the whole program

 **Ping Clock**: This returns a message saying the bot works if it is online.

+**Chat ID**: This prints out the chat ID for the telegram bot.
+This will be used in matrix_config.json if you want to setup scheduled texts with weather data (coming soon).

 **Print Environment Data**: This sends all the time and weather information that could be displayed on the screen to your phone.